 By the time I talked my conscience into giving up my seat, he was gone.
 I got up and asked the friendly flight attendant if it would be OK if I switched seats with the soldier, and she almost made me cry when she said, “Really?
 That is so nice of you, and you will make his day as he is headed to Afghanistan.
 He had a tear in his eye since he was just saying goodbye to his family.”

-Give up your first-class seat
+Giving up your first-class seat

-Then all of a sudden I became emotional, thinking, What if that was me?
-Not being able to see my loved ones for months and quite possibly ever again.
+Then all of a sudden, I became emotional, thinking, What if that was me not being able to see my loved ones for months and quite possibly ever again?
 I slowly waded through the plane, hoping he wasn’t in a middle seat in the way back, when I spotted him on his cell in 19D (an aisle seat).
-When I pointed to him he immediately got up, thinking I was headed to the window seat, and that’s when I said, You’ve been reassigned to 1E.
-He said, Sorry?
-I looked him in the eye and said, Thank you for serving our country.
-The older man seated behind him said, Are you giving him your first-class seat?
-I didn’t want to bring attention to it so I just gave a little smile and a nod, but the man kept saying, That’s a beautiful thing.
-The soldier, you could tell, was a well-mannered 20-year-old.
-He said to me, Sir, you paid for that seat.
-I said, No, I didn’t, it just cost me a few upgrade certificates.
-He stuck out his hand and looked at me like I was the nicest guy in the world, when in reality I’m just one of the millions that had taken these brave men and women for granted.
+When I pointed to him he immediately got up, thinking I was headed to the window seat.
+I said, “You’ve been reassigned to 1E.”
+He said, “Sorry?”
+I looked him in the eye and said, “Thank you for serving our country.”
+The older man seated behind him said, “Are you giving him your first-class seat?”
+I didn’t want to bring attention to it so I just smiled and nodded, but the man kept saying, “That’s a beautiful thing.”
+The soldier, you could tell, was a well-mannered 20-something-year-old.
+He said to me, “Sir, you paid for that seat.”
+I said, “No, I didn’t, it just cost me a few upgrade certificates.”
+He extended his hand and looked at me like I was the nicest guy in the world, when in reality, I’m just one of the millions who had taken these brave men and women and their service for granted.
 Not anymore.

 The flight attendants made me feel like I was Gandhi as they kept offering me free drinks.
-Then when another flight attendant found out that I was the guy who had given up his seat, she insisted on refunding the $6 I paid for the turkey and cheese croissant sandwich.
-I actually felt bad because there was another soldier sitting across the aisle from me and I only had one seat to give.
-I secretly offered to buy him food, but the flight attendant said, Oh no, we always give soldiers free food.
+Then, when another flight attendant found out that I was the guy who had given up his seat, she insisted on refunding the $6 I paid for the turkey and cheese croissant sandwich.
+I felt terrible because there was another soldier sitting across the aisle from me but I only had one seat to give.
+I quietly offered to buy him food, but the flight attendant said, “Oh no, we always give soldiers free food.”
 Now that’s commendable.
-On top of that I heard one of the flight attendants, as she kneeled down next to him, say, Thank you very much for serving our country and doing what you do.
-Then when we landed they made an announcement publicly thanking them for their service and that they wished them luck inAfghanistan and Iraq, and most of the people on the plane clapped.
+On top of that, I heard one of the flight attendants, as she kneeled down next to him, say, “Thank you very much for serving our country and doing what you do.”
+When we landed, the crew made an announcement publicly thanking the soldiers on-board for their service and wishing them luck in Afghanistan and Iraq, and most of the people on the plane clapped.